arielsanchezmora/homelab/README.md

 # homelab
 Notes for my homelab

 This is an all-new VCF 9.1 lab.
 I am using William Lam's hardware recommendations and following his blog.
+The main blog post is the [VCF 9.1 lab in a box](https://github.com/lamw/vcf-91-in-box)

 # Hardware BOM and expense
 CyberPower CP1500PFCLCD PFC Sinewave UPS Battery Backup (Amazon link goes here)